strblr/zodpress/README.md

 - Support for OpenAPI 3.1
 - Support for common headers (similar to `commonResponses`)
-- Support for content-type validation using `zodSchema.contentType()` metadata
+- Support for content-type header validation using `zodSchema.contentType()` metadata [maybe]
-- Support for response body validation
+- Automatically document response code 400 in OpenAPI documents for validated routes

 ## API reference